The Close to Home Issue of Humidifiers and Indoor Air Quality

 Particulate matter and indoor air pollution

-One harmful agent within air pollution is particulate matter— a mixture of solid particles and liquid droplets that exist in the air.
+One harmful agent within air pollution is particulate matter (PM) — a mixture of solid particles and liquid droplets that exist in the air.
 Particulate matter is normally categorized as either PM10 (particles less than 10 micrometers) or PM2.5 (particles less than 2.5 micrometers).
 These particles are extremely small — PM10 particles are at least ten times smaller than the width of a strand of hair.
 Though small, these particles can cause serious impacts when they occur in large numbers.
 PM10 particles decrease visibility and cause irritation to our eyes, nose, and mouth.
 PM2.5 particles are even more dangerous as they can enter deep into the lungs and even make their way into our bloodstream.
 Due to these risks, particulate matter in outdoor air and its connection with air pollution has received much attention.
 However, many people may be at risk of exposure to particulate matter indoors too.
 The scariest part: they may be creating this risk themselves through activities that generate readily distributed particles, like fireplaces creating smoke or using water to create aerosols.

 Despite the little attention it receives, indoor exposure to particulate matter is common.
 In fact, nearly one-third of all anthropogenic PM2.5 deaths are the result of indoor particulate matter production.
 However, it is much more difficult to monitor indoor air quality.
 Consequently, there are no set standards for indoor air quality and the public is much less aware of the possible routes of exposure to indoor air pollution.

 Particulate matter can enter the air within our homes in many ways, but perhaps an unexpected source is our drinking water.